autonome/peek/README.md

 - [x] wire up tray icon to pref
 - [x] tray click opens default app

-Commands/messaging
-- [x] implement pubsub api
-- [x] way to tell feature to open default ui (if there is one)
-- [x] way tell feature to open its settings ui (if there is one)

-Feature un/install and reloads
-- [ ] figure out feature unload/reload (unreg shortcuts, close windows, etc)
-- [ ] figure out re-init/reload story when pref/feature change is saved
-    - can leave to the apps? eg document.reload()? likely not for OS level stuff
-    - could do a storage change listener, but all kinds of reasons why you *wouldn't* do full reload...
-    - preload could register window + thing (eg kb listner) and listen for feature-disable events
-    - ok so basically do at api level
-- [ ] language: call them feature or apps? other?

 Core/Basic
 - [x] basic command bar to open pages
 - [x] fix setting layout wrapping issue